-Intuiface enables you to create cutting-edge, gorgeous, highly functional interactive experiences for an unlimited range of devices, from touch displays to tag readers like RFID and NFC devices to connected objects like the Philips hue light bulb.
+Intuiface enables you to create cutting-edge, gorgeous, highly functional interactive experiences for an unlimited range of devices, responsive to touch, sensors, gestures, voices, and more.

 For a look at how an Intuiface project is structured on your file system, see this article.

 For a look at how the deployment of an Intuiface project works, see this article.